-The Nobel Peace Prize Forum consortium is accepting applications for 2014 Peace Scholars.
-Two students from each of the five Norwegian Lutheran colleges that make up the consortium will be selected as scholars and awarded a six-week educational experience from June 15-August 1 in Oslo, Norway, designed to deepen their understanding of issues related to peace, justice, democracy, and human rights.
+The Nobel Peace Prize Forum consortium is accepting applications for 2015 Peace Scholars.
+Two students from each of the five Norwegian Lutheran colleges that make up the consortium will be selected as scholars and awarded a six-week educational experience from June 15 - Aug.
+1 in Oslo, Norway, designed to deepen their understanding of issues related to peace, justice, democracy, and human rights.

-The Peace Scholars program is competitive and those selected to participate will be awarded a scholarship (valued at approximately $5,000) to cover most of the cost of participating in the program in Norway, including the Lillehammer program and all ISS program fees (academic credit, room, and board).
-Augustana will reimburse students up to $750 for round-trip airfare from the U.S. to Oslo.
-Students are responsible for personal expenses, airfare expenses in excess of $750 and purchasing their own books.
+The Peace Scholars program is competitive and those selected to participate will be awarded a scholarship to cover most of the cost of participating in the program in Norway, including the Lillehammer program and all ISS program fees (academic credit, room, and board).
+Augustana will reimburse students for a portion of their round-trip airfare from the U.S. to Oslo.

-Two Peace Scholars and an alternate will be notified by Friday, Feb.
-21, 2014.
-Scholars named in February 2014 will be introduced at the March 2014 Nobel Peace Prize Forum, which will be held at Augsburg College in Minneapolis, Minn.
+Two Peace Scholars and an alternate will be notified in February will be introduced at the March 6-8, 2015, Nobel Peace Prize Forum, which will be held at Augsburg College in Minneapolis.

 About the Nobel Peace Prize Forum